pdelho/SpringMVC/README.md

  - Request DELETE: https://stackoverflow.com/questions/13629653/using-put-and-delete-methods-in-spring-mvc
  - Ajax to handle translation
  - Javascript google maps functionality: how far are you from groefnia?
+ - Images and presentations for champions league simulator